• Skip to primary navigation

 Toronto sign at Nathan Phillips Square

-5. Take A Touristy Photo
+5. Take a Touristy Photo

-My Picks For The Best Instagram Pics in Toronto:
+My Picks for the Best Instagram Pics in Toronto:

 • CN Tower — Not only will you be able to photograph the exterior of the tower, but you’ll find a 3-D CN Tower sign.
 The sign is lit up at night, too.